DicomImport

 name: force2DPlusTCondition, type: String, default: Modality == XA | Modality == US | Modality == RF

-This is only applied if a time series isn’t generated anyway, which might result in a 4D block instead.
+This is only applied if a time series is not generated otherwise, which might result in a 4D block instead.

 Split Time Points